-Fellowship has revealed itself in phone meetings which has expanded my D.A. friends to include members from all over the United States and Canada. (continued on page 22)
+Fellowship has revealed itself in phone meetings which has expanded my D.A. friends to include members from all over the United States and Canada.

 Especially early on when our D.A. numbers in Montreal were very small, it was not unusual for me to call D.A. members on the West Coast when it was too late to call those in my own time zone.